-The University of Newcastle's first Chair in Physical Education and Population Health, and founding director of its newly established Centre for Physical Activity and Nutrition, believes inactivity is one of the greatest health challenges facing our society.
+The University of Newcastle's first Chair in Physical Education and Population Health, and founding director of the Priority Research Centre for Physical Activity and Nutrition, believes inactivity is one of the greatest health challenges facing our society.

 "Research demonstrates that over 50 per cent of our population do not meet recommended physical activity guidelines," he says.

 "Australians love their sport but there is a significant disconnect between spectator interest and participation levels.
 The nation's health would be vastly different story if Australia's passion for sport translated into more people being active."

 The stakes are high.
 Plotnikoff cites a 2008 report commissioned by a major health insurer which estimated the cost of physical inactivity to the Australian economy was $14 billion a year and found it contributed to approximately 16,000 fatalities annually.